 We encourage you to read this privacy statement carefully so that you are aware of how we collect personal data, for what purpose we do so and how we handle personal data.

-We process personal data in the context of our services.
-Personal data are data through which natural persons can be identified.
-Data that identify a person indirectly are also personal data.
-It depends on your case which personal data are needed.
-For example, we could process your name and address, bank account number, medical data and/or criminal records.
-Salvador-Ingelse adheres to the General Data Protection Regulation (GDPR).
-Your personal data will only be processed for the purpose for which data have been provided, with your consent, for the execution of an agreement, on the basis of a legal obligation or for a legitimate interest of a client, for example to provide legal aid to a client.
-Personal data may be provided to third parties if this is necessary on the aforementioned grounds.
+- As part of our services, we record personal data.
+Personal data are the data by which individuals can be identified.
+Data that indirectly says something about someone are also personal data.
+Which data are needed depends on your case.
+For example, your name and address, bank account number, medical data and/or criminal data may be recorded.
+Salvador-Ingelse complies with the General Data Protection Regulation (GDPR).
+Your personal data will only be processed for the purpose for which you have provided the data and then on the basis of your consent, the performance of a contract of assignment, on the basis of a legal obligation or a legitimate interest of a client, e.g. to provide legal services to a client.
+Your data may be provided to third parties if this is necessary in connection with the aforementioned grounds.

 Which personal data